socalledsound/nu-outline/WEEK1.md

         as we'll find out when we get to hooks and redux!
     JS: object AND ARRAY destructuring (CODE CHALLENGE HERE?)

+#### video 13 Heart + Circle + Square PROPS -- 10 mins

+    -- pass the heart a position from the App
+    -- then pass positions to the Circle and Square

-#### video 13 Array methods : Array.from() and Array.map() -- making a bunch of randomly placed hearts
+#### video 14 Array methods : Array.from() and Array.map() -- making a bunch of randomly placed hearts

     -- In our App, let's make an Array of random positions -- leave them with a challenge to take a getRandomColor function and make the hearts all have random colors.

-#### video 14 classes in javascript

-    -- a class is a special type of function that returns an Object.
-    -- there's another way to create React components - as classes -- at one time these were very useful for managing the state of your application.
-    -- now with hooks they are not recommended
-    -- it's kind of a thing of the past but still a great thing to know about -- BUT - classes are still very much a thing in javascript and an important thing to know about!
-    -- For instance, Array is a class.

 #### video 15 Understand Array.map() by implementing our own array class (is this too much?)